 Structural Design means ensuring that not only the built environment is safe and efficient, but also that the structural solution is at least compatible with, and at best fully integral with, the architecture.

 ROW DTLA, the former Alameda Square complex, is my favorite project to date.
-So far, we have designed a seismic retrofit and rehabilitation for Building 2, a very large, 100-year-old building in Downtown Los Angeles.
+We designed the seismic retrofit and rehabilitation for Building 2, a very large, 100-year-old building in Downtown Los Angeles.
 We have also designed a set of subterranean tunnels connecting two buildings.
 It is inspiring to see old, dilapidated structures rescued and restored, and new life and opportunity brought to a neglected part of the city.
 Of all my projects, Alameda has taught me the most about project management, and about working as a successful team with the owner, Atlas Capital Group, architects Rios Clementi Hale Studios, House & Robertson and William F. Burch, and Del Amo Construction as the General Contractor.

 The structural design was a major driver on this project, as the concrete shear wall core retrofit scheme was integral with new vertical transportation and mechanical chases.
 With the contractor, we helped the owner understand comparative costs and schedule impacts of various systems.
 Likewise, we worked closely with the architect to highlight and complement the unique industrial character of the buildings.
-Communication and responsiveness have been our top priorities, and that effort is reflected in a smooth construction process, despite every surprise this amazing building has thrown at us — from concealed floor ovens to multi-story spiral chutes, hidden underground passageways and beautifully carved wooden handrails — we have managed to stay the course.
-It’s very exciting to watch Alameda Square be transformed into an incredible new place.
+Communication and responsiveness were our top priorities, and that effort was reflected in a smooth construction process, despite every surprise this amazing building has thrown at us — from concealed floor ovens to multi-story spiral chutes, hidden underground passageways and beautifully carved wooden handrails — we have managed to stay the course.
+It was very exciting to watch Alameda Square be transformed into an incredible new place.

 I don’t know that I hold an idea of a “perfect” project — I’ve had many excellent experiences on large and small projects.
 I think my hope for every project is that the whole team pulls together and delivers a great building on time and on budget.